 REWI compiles the latest research on interactions between renewable energy and wildlife

-Wind energy provides environmental benefits including ability to generate electricity without carbon emissions, water use, or emissions of water and air pollutants.
-However, the siting and operation of wind energy can present a risk of adverse impacts to wildlife, particularly individual birds and bats.
+Wind energy benefits the environment by generating electricity without releasing carbon or water and air pollutants.
+Wind energy also requires little water to produce electricity when compared to carbon-emitting sources of electricity production.
+However, the siting and operation of wind energy can present a risk to wildlife, particularly individual birds and bats.

 Wind Turbine Interactions with Wildlife and Their Habitats: A Summary of Research Results and Priority Questions summarizes publicly available information about the adverse impacts of land-based wind power on wildlife in North America and the status of our knowledge regarding how to avoid or minimize these impacts.

-The information in this summary is updated and undergoes expert review annually to incorporate new results as they become publicly available.
+The information in this summary has undergone expert review and is updated annually to incorporate new results as they become publicly available.
 The summary includes in-text citations.
 Download a PDF of the full citations.

 Last updated with latest publicly available information: September 2021

-Explore more information about what we know about developing onshore wind energy in the U.S. while protecting wildlife and their habitats in REWI’s Guide to Wind Energy & Wildlife.
+Explore what we know about developing land-based wind energy in the U.S. while protecting wildlife and their habitats in REWI’s Guide to Wind Energy & Wildlife.